 As the amount of glass used in a house increases, its energy efficiency usually decreases simply because glass windows and doors are not as effective as walls for insulating.
 A great deal of effort has been made in recent years to improve the efficiency of glazing.

-Today's windows are generally dual-glazed or insulated.
-There are a variety of high-performance glazings on the market.
-Low-E glazing is the most common.
+Today’s windows are generally dual-glazed or insulated.
+There are a variety of high-performance glazes on the market.
+Low-e glazing is the most common.
 This employs an imperceptibly thin metallic film or coating between two glass panes that selectively rejects some energy wavelengths, greatly reducing heat transfer through the glass and minimizing fading of furniture and carpets caused by ultraviolet rays.

 Where ultraviolet fading is a real problem, for instance, in sunny climates, a solar-bronze or gray-tinted glass can reject unwanted heat and UV rays.
 (Glass may also be purchased with a polymer coating that repels dirt, minimizing the need for washing windows.)
 Argon gas-filled glass can be even more efficient.
 New super windows use two low-E coatings or films to achieve incredibly high insulation values.
 Generally speaking, the more energy-efficient the glazing, the more expensive it is.